 Early Life

-Jody Morrill Wolcott was born on October 23, 1925, in the heartland of America.
+Jody Morrill Wolcott was born on October 23, 1925, in Nebraska.
 Growing up during the Great Depression, she learned the values of hard work, resilience, and community from an early age.
-While details about her family life are scarce, it’s clear that Jody was raised in an environment that valued education and personal growth.
+Although specific details about her family are limited, it’s evident that education and personal development were important in her upbringing.
 These Midwestern values would shape her character and guide her through the challenges she would later face.

 Jody’s academic journey led her to the University of Nebraska, where she pursued higher education.
 It was here that she met Johnny Carson, a young man with big dreams of making it in the entertainment industry.
 Their meeting would change the course of both their lives, but Jody’s time at the university was about more than just romance.
 It was a period of intellectual growth and personal development that prepared her for the unexpected twists her life would take.